Robust utility maximisation under proportional transaction costs for c\`adl\`ag price processes: Main result

 This is the set of terminal positions $g$ that one can superreplicate with an admissible trading strategy $H$ and initial endowment $x$.
+Note that $\mathcal{C}^{\theta}(x)=x\mathcal{C}^{\theta}(1)$ for all $x>0$.
 Since we are not interested in an analysis of the dual problem on the level of stochastic processes, we can define the dual variables simply on the level of random variables by setting